 Ancient Egyptians did not use the fraction expansion methods mentioned above to represent a fraction as a unit fraction sum.
-We can consider that analysing ancient documents surviving to this day.
+We can consider that analyzing ancient documents surviving to this day.
 The calculator below uses the algorithms mentioned above to expand fractions with the numerator 2 and the odd denominator in the range from 5 to 101 and compare the results with the Rhind papyrus (1650 B.C.E).
-The Golomb method does not participate in comparison, since it gives exactly the same results as the Fibonacci/Sylvester method for the Rhind papyrus data (and all fractions with numerator = 2 in general case).
+The Golomb method does not participate in comparison since it gives the same results as the Fibonacci/Sylvester method for the Rhind papyrus data (and all fractions with numerator = 2 in the general case).

-The following comparison criteria give best results for original data from Rhind papyrus comparing to the all method results:
+The following comparison criteria give the best results for original data from Rhind papyrus comparing to all method results: